Chapter 11: Case management

 The decision should detail the relevant facts including the dates of all official correspondence relating to the failure to meet the formal requirements.

-Once the decision has been prepared, it should be forwarded to the Assistant Head of Administration, via the Formalities Manager, for approval and signature.
+Once the decision has been prepared, it should be forwarded to the Assistant Head of Administration, via the Formalities Manager, for approval.
 If someone is substituting, they can sign the decision but should include the following words after their signature: “substituting as Assistant Head of Administration”.

-Once this has been done, the covering letter (DLCL - See Annex 11E - Decision cover letter) should be prepared and the decision dated.
+Once this has been done, the Formalities Examiner should add the electronic signature of the Assistant Head of Administration, or of the person substituting for them.
+The covering letter (DLCL - See Annex 11E - Decision cover letter) should be prepared and the decision dated.

 The covering letter and two copies of the decision are issued to the applicant/agent.
 The original decision must be imported into the dossier with the copy of the covering letter.
 The case should then be diarised for 6 weeks.